 - 554 beds, Level 1 trauma center

-- Legacy Emanuel has six orthopaedics faculty including two hand and microvascular surgeons, two specialists in foot & ankle and deformity correction, one trauma surgeon and one spine surgeon.
+- Legacy Emanuel has six orthopaedics faculty including two hand and microvascular surgeons, two specialists in foot and ankle and deformity correction, one trauma surgeon and one spine surgeon.

 - This facility also has its own biomechanics lab.

 The Oregon coast is an hour and a half west of Portland by car and the Columbia River Gorge is 45 minutes northeast of Portland.

 Portland has a very active music scene with performances in a wide range of venues, from coffee shops to large stadiums and concert halls.

-Portland is home to the Portland Trailblazers (NBA), Portland Timbers (Major League Soccer), Portland Thorns (National Women’s Soccer League) and Portland Beavers (minor league baseball).
+Portland is home to the Portland Trailblazers (NBA), Portland Timbers (Major League Soccer), Portland Thorns (National Women’s Soccer League) and Portland Beavers (Minor League Baseball).

 Mt.
 Hood is an hour and a half east of Portland by car.
-Its peak is approximately 12,000 feet high, and the season extends from November to April every year.
+Its peak is approximately 11,250 feet high, and the season extends from November to April every year.
 Other winter alpine activities within driving distance exist in Bend and our neighboring state of Washington.

 Travel to other cities

 To the north, Seattle is three hours away by car, four hours by Amtrak train and four hours by Greyhound bus.
-Vancouver, British Columbia, is five to six hours north by car.
-Bend, Oregon, is approximately three hours’ drive to the east.
-Ashland, Oregon, hosts a Shakespeare festival every summer and is a five-hour drive to the south.
+Vancouver, British Columbia, is six hours north by car and ferry.
+Bend, Oregon, is approximately a three hour drive east through high desert country.
+Ashland, Oregon, host to the Shakespeare festival held every summer, is a five hour drive south.

 - Fifth most fit city in the country (Men’s Health magazine)